 Cathy Dawes has been news director at Manhattan Broadcasting since the end of 2001.
-In the nearly 30 years of broadcasting, Dawes has worked in markets from the size of Hiawatha, Kansas to Jacksonville, Florida, and in a variety of states including Oklahoma and Illinois.
+In her more than 30 years of broadcasting, Dawes has worked in markets from the size of Hiawatha, Kansas to Jacksonville, Florida, and in a variety of states including Oklahoma and Illinois.
 She’s been the recipient of several awards through the years, including a couple of Edward R. Murrow’s, and a variety of awards from the Kansas Association of Broadcasting, Associated Press, and the Heart of America through the Kansas City Press Club.
-Dawes says her favorite part of her job is working with people, although she’s sometimes frustrated she can’t attend many of the exciting events she reports on.
-Only so many hours in a day!
+Cathy also won the American Cancer Society’s High Plains Media Award in 2013 for her feature/human interest series entitled, “Cathy’s Big C Journey.”

 If there’s ever any spare time, Cathy likes to read-science fiction is her favorite as she feels she gets enough nonfiction in her daily work life.
 Cathy grew up in Atchison, Kansas, graduated from Atchison High School with a 3.98 (B+ in Driver’s Education) and graduated from the University of Kansas (but don’t hold that against her!) with a degree in Broadcast-Journalism.
 She is the youngest sister of three.
-In addition to 20 horses, Dawes has two dogs and two cats.
+In addition to 20 horses, Dawes has one dog and two cats.